Healthcare AI Development

 Data Preparation

 Having obtained data, model developers may realize that healthcare data, like healthcare itself, is complicated.
 Processing and transforming data for AI model development requires a unique mix of clinical and technical expertise.
-Preparing this data for AI involves cleaning it, dealing with missing values, and transforming it into a format that algorithms can work with.
+Preparing this data for AI involves:

 Model Training